algosup/2022-2023-project-1-smart-signage-Project-7-group/Documents/Test_Plans.md

 - It will be verified by giving more power to the device

 -Finally, what we expect from the device is to function even if it’s overpowered.

+-Test done, 25/10/2022

+-Results: The device burns if the current exceeds it's capability.

+-Comments: We tried with a led, and if the current is higher than 12 volts, it will burn, which means that device should not be overpowered.

+-Status: Test solved.

 **Ninth Test:**